-When you are admitted to the hospital for bowel surgery, you will be part of a fast recovery program called a Clinical Care Pathway.
+As a bowel surgery patient, you will be part of a clinical care pathway called Enhanced Recovery After Surgery (ERAS).
 The goal of this program is to help you recover quickly and safely.
 Your health care team worked together to create this pathway.